ikskuh/DasOS/documentation/supervm.md

-﻿# SuperVM
+﻿# SuperVM SPU Mark I

-SuperVM is a stack machine with a simple, but flexible command set.
+The *SPU Mark I* is a stack machine with a simple, but flexible command set.
+The abbreviation SPU stands for Stack Processing Unit, Mark I declares that it is the first version of the SPU.

 ## Purpose of this document

-This document is meant to give a complete overview over the concepts and abstract workings of SuperVM.
+This document is meant to give a complete overview over the concepts and abstract workings of the *SPU Mark I*.

-It is targeted at uses who program SuperVM with the native assembly language, system programmers who want to include the virtual machine in their system or create their own SuperVM implementation.
+It is targeted at uses who program the *SPU Mark I* with the native assembly language, system programmers who want to include the virtual machine in their system or create their own *SPU Mark I* implementation.

 ## Concepts

-SuperVM is a virtual machine that emulates a 32 bit stack machine.
+*SPU Mark I* is a virtual CPU that emulates a 32 bit stack machine.
 Instead of utilizing registers operations take their operands from the stack and push their results to it.